 The following are dishes that complement well with the green chutney.

 - Dosa: Dosa is mainly eaten in the southern part of India.
-It is a thin pancake made out of a fermented batter formed using rice and black gram.
+It is similar to pancakes.
+But the only difference between dosa and pancake is that dosa is thin compared to pancakes.
+Dosa made out of a fermented batter formed using rice and black gram.

 - Samosa: It is a form of a pastry which can either be fried of baked.
 It perhaps among the most widely popular appetizer dish.